Jalapeno Turkey Cutlets

 Step 4 – Add jalapeno jelly, red wine vinegar, apple cider and Worcestershire sauce and stir until jelly melts and mixture is warm.

-Step 5 – Combine cornstarch with a little bit of water, just enough so they both mix into a thick liquid without lumps.
+Step 5 - Combine corn starch with a little bit of water (make a slurry).
 Slowly add the cornstarch slurry to the sauce while stirring continuously.

 Now it’s time to serve.
 Plate the turkey and pour the sauce over it.
 Sprinkle the turkey with scallions or with freshly sliced jalapeno peppers (if you like it hot).